CogNetLab/website/People.md

 ---
 layout: default
 title: People
-permalink: /research/
+permalink: /people/
 ---

-# Research
+# People

-Here is the content for the Research page.
+Here is the content for the People page.